Writing a CSC¶

 Your subclass should construct a

 Remotefor any remote SAL component it wishes to listen to or command.
+Be sure to wait for it to be started before trying to use it.
 For example:

 Summary state and error code: